jhidalgocarrio/bundles-e2calib/scripts/pocolog/README.txt

-This directory contains the Roby controller files.
+This directory contains the Roby pocolog files.

 This is useful only if you decide to use rock-roby, Rock's system management layer